AndersDeath/diary2/000-current.md

 # 07 August - Monday - Yerevan - 312 day of immigration

 Today I had a call with Tracify company.
 It was the final call before rejection of offer.
 I don't know what will be the result.
 I'm a bit exited due to their desire to have a guy in Netherlands.
 It's really cool.
 I only need to relocate to that place.
 After that I will find a job in place.
+It will be not a problem.